cassanogt/core-code-from-scratch-readme/README.md

-2. Is Java compiled or interpreted, or both?
+### 2. Is Java compiled or interpreted, or both?
 Java is a compiled and interpreted language, because is first compiled into bytecode which JRE can understand.
 ByteCode is then interpreted by the JVM making it as interpreted language.

-3. Pseudocode currency converter
+### 3. Pseudocode currency converter

+	a.
 Starting point: START
-set CostBitcoin
+	b.
+Set CostBitcoin
-webiste: visite https://usd.es.currencyrate.today/btc and update the cost of the bitcoin set AmountDollars set ConvertDollars
+		webiste: visite https://usd.es.currencyrate.today/btc and update the cost of the bitcoin
+	c.
+Set AmountDollars
+	d.
+Set ConvertDollars
+	e.
 Write: Ask about amount to convert
+	f.
 Read: Input: insert a amount
-set amountDollars = Input
+	g.
+Set AmountDollars = Input
+	h.
 ConvertDollars = CostBitcoin * AmountDollars
-write: the amount is in BTC
+	i.
+Write: the AmountDollars is in BTC
+	j.
 End Point.